nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 ## Usage

 Inside a stage group dashboard, there are some notable components.
 Let's look at the [Source Code group's dashboard](https://dashboards.gitlab.net/d/stage-groups-source_code/stage-groups-group-dashboard-create-source-code?orgId=1), chosen at random.

-**Disclaimer**: the stage group dashboard used for example here was chosen arbitrarily.

 ### Time range controls